A 6.5-magnitude earthquake strikes off the Pacific coast of El Salvador - ExBulletin

 A 6.5-magnitude earthquake strikes off the Pacific coast of El Salvador

-The US Geological Survey (USGS) said that an earthquake measuring 6.5 on the Richter scale occurred off the Pacific coast of El Salvador at a depth of about 70 km on Tuesday evening, July 18.
+The US Geological Survey said that an earthquake measuring 6.5 degrees occurred off the Pacific coast in El Salvador at a depth of about 70 km on Tuesday evening, and reports indicate that it was felt in several countries in Central America.

-El Salvador’s environment ministry said no damage was immediately reported and that the quake did not trigger a tsunami warning.
+El Salvador’s environment ministry said there were no immediate reports of damage and that the quake did not trigger a tsunami warning for El Salvador.

+In a tweet, Salvadoran Representative Chacon said that inspections were taking place in the coastal city of La Libertad, near the capital, San Salvador, although there were no reports of damage from the municipality.

+The quake was also felt in Nicaragua, Honduras, Guatemala and Belize, according to local media and Reuters witnesses.

 |